vboyev-MSFT/defender-docs/defender-endpoint/linux-whatsnew.md

 - Support added for hardened installations on non-executable /var partitions.
 AV signatures will be installed to /opt/microsoft/mdatp/definitions.noindex by default from this release instead of /var/opt/microsoft/mdatp/definitions.noindex.
 During upgrades the installer will attempt migrating older definitions to the new path unless it detects that the path is already customized (using 'mdatp definitions path set').

-- From this release, executable permission for /var/log are no longer mandatory.
-If these permissions are not available, log files will automatically be redirected to /opt
+- Starting this version, Defender for Endpoint on Linux will no longer need executable permission for /var/log.
+If these permissions are not available, log files will automatically be redirected to /opt.

 </details>